camunda-community-hub/micronaut-zeebe-client/micronaut-camunda-external-client-example/README.md

-# micronaut-camunda-external-client-example
+# micronaut-zeebe-client-example

 This example shows how to apply the external task pattern: the server with a BPMN process will create tasks which will be executed by an external task client.

-First start the server, see [micronaut-camunda-server-example](/micronaut-camunda-server-example).
+First start the server, see [micronaut-zeebe-server-example](/micronaut-zeebe-server-example).

 Start Client:

-`./gradlew run -p micronaut-camunda-external-client-example`
+`./gradlew run -p micronaut-zeebe-client-example`

 This will output something like: